Communication-Efficient Triangle Counting under Local Differential Privacy: Comparison with One-Round Algorithms

 \section{Comparison with One-Round Algorithms}

 Below we show that one-round triangle counting algorithms suffer from a prohibitively large estimation error.

 First, we note that all of the existing one-round triangle algorithms in \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} are inefficient and \textit{cannot be directly applied to a large-scale graph} such as \GPlus{} and \IMDB{} in Section~\ref{sec:experiments}.
 Specifically, in their algorithms, each user $v_i$ applies Warner's RR to each bit of her neighbor list $\bma_i$ and sends the noisy neighbor list to the server.
-Then the server counts the number of noisy triangles each of which has three noisy edges, and estimates $f_\triangle(G)$ based on the noisy triangle count.
-Thus, the time complexity of the existing one-round algorithms \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} is $O(n^3)$ because the noisy graph $G'$ in the server is dense and there are $O(n^3)$ noisy triangles in $G'$.
+Then the server counts the number of noisy triangles, each of which has three noisy edges, and estimates $f_\triangle(G)$ based on the noisy triangle count.
+The noisy graph $G'$ in the server is dense, and there are $O(n^3)$ noisy triangles in $G'$.
+Thus, the time complexity of the existing one-round algorithms \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} is $O(n^3)$.
 It is also reported in \cite{Imola_USENIX21} that when $n=10^6$, the one-round algorithms would require about $35$ years even using a supercomputer, due to the enormous number of noisy triangles.

 Therefore, we evaluated the existing one-round algorithms by taking the following two steps.
-First, we evaluate all the existing algorithms in \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} using small graph datasets ($n=10000$), and show that the algorithm in \cite{Imola_USENIX21} achieves the lowest estimation error.
-Second, we improve the time complexity of the algorithm in \cite{Imola_USENIX21} using the ARR (i.e., edge sampling after Warner's RR), and compare it with our two-rounds algorithms using large graph datasets in Section~\ref{sec:experiments}.
+First, we evaluate all the existing algorithms in \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} using small graph datasets ($n=10000$) and show that the algorithm in \cite{Imola_USENIX21} achieves the lowest estimation error.
+Second, we improve the time complexity of the algorithm in \cite{Imola_USENIX21} using the ARR (i.e., edge sampling after Warner's RR) and compare it with our two-rounds algorithms using large graph datasets in Section~\ref{sec:experiments}.

 {\textbf{Small Datasets.}}~~We first evaluated the existing algorithms in \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} using small datasets.
-For both \GPlus{} and \IMDB{} in Section~\ref{sec:experiments}, we first randomly selected $n=10000$ users from all users, and extracted a graph with $n$ users.
-Then we evaluated the relative error of the following three algorithms: (i) \textsf{RR (biased)} \cite{Imola_USENIX21,Ye_ICDE20} (ii) \textsf{RR (bias-reduced)} \cite{Ye_TKDE21}, and (iii) \textsf{RR (unbiased)} \cite{Imola_USENIX21}.
+For both \GPlus{} and \IMDB{} in Section~\ref{sec:experiments}, we first randomly selected $n=10000$ users from all users and extracted a graph with $n$ users.
+Then we evaluated the relative error of the following three algorithms: (i) \textsf{RR (biased)} \cite{Imola_USENIX21,Ye_ICDE20}, (ii) \textsf{RR (bias-reduced)} \cite{Ye_TKDE21}, and (iii) \textsf{RR (unbiased)} \cite{Imola_USENIX21}.
 All of them provide $\epsilon$-edge LDP.